Ideas for PE Page on Website

 Alongside these documents, we design our PE curriculum so that it is purposeful and meaningful for the children in our school.

 In KS1 our children have two dedicated PE lessons a week: one is planned for and delivered by the class teacher, and the other by a specialist sports coach.
 Throughout the year, children will experience indoor and outdoor PE sessions and will take part in gymnastics, dance and games/athletics/multi-skills.
+In Reception, focused PE lessons are also delivered at least weekly.

 PE is also promoted in other subject lessons.
 For example, in Science and SCARF the children are taught about healthy bodies, nutrition, balanced diets and well-being; and in Maths, physical games and activities are often used to support the learning of areas such as Number, Calculations and Time.